Skip to main content

 • Right to correct: You can ask us to fix inaccurate or incomplete data.

-• Right to opt-out of sale: We don't sell your data, but you can submit an opt-out request via our form at /do-not-sell.html or by emailing privacy@grailguard.io.
+• Right to opt-out of sale or sharing: We don't sell your data.
+If you opted in to ad audience matching at booking, that is “sharing” under the CPRA (see Section 5); you can opt out of it — or submit a precautionary opt-out — via our form at /do-not-sell.html or by emailing privacy@grailguard.io.

 GDPR Rights (EU/UK/EEA Only)